Wesley-Ryan/Mo-Data-Mo-Problems/README.md

 <img src="https://github.com/Wesley-Ryan/Mo-Data-Mo-Problems/blob/new/assets/model.png" alt="model" style="zoom:50%;" />

-getLastID turned out to be my faviorte, I had no idea at the time but this little guy here would be directly responible for POST success and nightly updates.
+getLastID turned out to be my favorite, I had no idea at the time but this little guy here would be directly responsible for POST success and nightly updates.

 ### Routes for Every Occasion